wormhole-foundation/wormhole-docs/learn/messaging/cctp.md

 Another advantage of using the automatic relaying feature is the opportunity to transfer some native gas to the receiver on the destination chain.
 This feature is referred to as _native gas drop-off_.

-The ability to perform native gas dropoff addresses the common issue where a user may hold a balance of USDC but has no native gas to perform subsequent transactions.
+The ability to perform native gas drop-off addresses the common issue where a user may hold a balance of USDC but has no native gas to perform subsequent transactions.

 <!--
 !!! note